fourtimes/Ansible/Install_the_Apache_package.md

 ```
 After the verification, To install apache2 packages we need to do below files.

+**Have to do**
+1. Install the Apache2 Package
+2. Enable the module
+3. Restart the Apache2 Package

 Filename - `apache.yml`

 ```yml
 ---
 - hosts: 192.168.1.9